regnisalram/zerda-java-basics-practice/README.md

 When there's no defined superclass, a class extends the Object class.
 It'll inherit for example `toString()` and `getClass()`.
 ### What is polymorphism?
 [2p]
 #### Your answer:
+It means that an Object can take up and call their parent class' behaviors and functionalities while also define their own.